failsafe-go/failsafe-go.dev/fallback.md

 1. TOC
 {:toc}

-[Fallbacks][Fallback] provide an alternative result or error for a failed execution.
+[Fallbacks][Fallback] handle failed executions by providing an alternative result or error.

 ## Usage